sag0r/example/README.md

 ```
 npm run signup email@luminuxtech.com
 ```
-  - Do multiple signup at the same time:
+* Do multiple signup at the same time:
 ```
 npm run signup multiple
 ```
-  -- How many?
+* How many?
   ```
   npm run signup multiple 10 //default is 4 in case not provided
   ```
-* Test UIs (MyBuz, MyOrg), only:
+* Test UIs (no signup):
   ```
   npm run mybuz
   ```
-     *** Want to role-based test?
+* Want to role-based test?
   ```
   npm run installer
   ```
-     --- use any of the folowing roles: admin, installer, customer
+  use any of the folowing roles: admin, installer, customer